 American Bulldogs shed moderately all year long, with a spike during seasonal changes.
-Their smooth coat, while not heavy, can leave quite the dusting of pet fur around your home, especially in spring and fall.
+While not heavy, their smooth coat can leave quite the dusting of pet fur around your home, especially in spring and fall.
 Although Bulldogs are relatively low maintenance when it comes to grooming, consistent care and attention can help control shedding.
-For those who have less tolerance for stray hairs, consider other Bulldog breeds like English or French Bulldogs which have been known to shed less.
+For those with less tolerance for stray hairs, consider other Bulldog breeds, like English or French Bulldogs, which have been known to shed less.
 Regular grooming is about to become part of your routine.

 Minimizing shedding in American Bulldogs can be achieved through regular grooming, such as brushing with a high-quality de-shedding tool, adding salmon oil or fish oil supplements to their diet, and ensuring they have a healthy coat by providing them with a balanced diet.
 While shedding cannot be completely stopped, these methods can help manage it effectively.